frankmt/spree_print_invoice/README.md

 SUMMARY
 =======

+*This is just a fork of spree/spree_print_invoice.
+There are no modifications apart from setting the version so I could push it to rubygems.

 This extension provides a "Print Invoice" button on the Admin Orders view screen which generates a PDF of the order details.